hedyhli/site/README.md

 the footer and nav.
 Everything else is partially based on top of [simple css](https://simplecss.org) and sometimes [seirdy's site](https://seirdy.one).

+## requirements

+### build
+- **hugo** - generate files

+- **rsync** - separate HTML & gemini files into dedicated destinations perhaps I'll just switch to plain copying in the future.
+This was a relic of the old deployment system where I kept some extra files (such as CGI scripts) in the destination which should not be deleted.

+  what this means is that I'll have to do `rm -rf DEST/*` periodically to clean up old files

+- **python3** - postprocessing on the gemini files

+- **prettier** - format HTML files
+  this requires my template HTMl files not rely on newline for spacing.

+  to test, simply remove the prettier command from Makefile, run `make gen && mkdir public2 && cp -r public public2` and run prettier on `public2`, make sure everything in `public2` looks the same as `public`.

+### deploy
+- **hut** - publishes HTML/gemini files to srht.site

 ## hardcoded values

+### resources

 In WWW, posts' resources are stored under the same directory as the post:
 - `/posts/my-slug/index.html` (the post itself)